PrashantRanjan09/WordEmbeddings-Elmo-Fasttext-Word2Vec/README.md

 You have the option of choosing the word vector model

-In config.json specify “option” as  0 – Word2vec, 1 – Gensim FastText, 2- Fasttext (FAIR)
+In config.json specify “option” as  0 – Word2vec, 1 – Gensim FastText, 2- Fasttext (FAIR), 3- ELMo

 The model is very generic.
 You can change your model as per your requirements.

 Feel free to reach out in case you need any help.

+Special thanks to Jacob Zweig for the write up: https://towardsdatascience.com/elmo-embeddings-in-keras-with-tensorflow-hub-7eb6f0145440.
+Its a good 2 min read.